Friday, May 17, 2013

 The 50th anniversary of the last Mercury spacecraft flight was commemorated yesterday with a panel discussion hosted by the Missouri Aviation Historical Society at its monthly meeting at Creve Coeur Airport.
 Mercury Atlas 9, with Gordon Cooper's "Faith 7" Mercury spacecraft, lifted off from Cape Canaveral on May 15, 1963 and splashed down the next day after completing 22.5 earth orbits in 34 hours and twenty minutes.
 Cooper's flight was shortened due to mechanical issues with the spacecraft, and his manual reentry and landing was considered the most accurate of the Mercury program.
 A panel of seven McDonnell Aircraft employees who worked on the Mercury spacecraft, including Lowell Grissom, brother of astronaut Virgil I. "Gus" Grissom, answered questions from the group.
 They also shared anecdotes of their experiences with the Mercury astronauts, including their influence on the final design of the spacecraft.

-With anniversary cake - panel members, second from left to right: Jerry Roberts, Guidance and Control System Engineer; Bob Schepp, Electrical Engineer - Autopilot; Norm Beckel, Electronics Engineer - Communications Systems; Earl Robb, Structural/Mechanical Engineer; Ray Tucker, Eletrical Ground Support Engineer; Lowell Grissom, Sales and Marketing Director and brother of Astronaut Gus Grissom; and Dean Purdy, Electrical Engineer.
-Far left is Roy Riter, part of the Cape Canaveral Launch Team.
+Left to right: Roy Riter, part of the Cape Canaveral Launch Team; Jerry Roberts, Guidance and Control System Engineer; Bob Schepp, Electrical Engineer - Autopilot; Norm Beckel, Electronics Engineer - Communications Systems; Earl Robb, Structural/Mechanical Engineer; Ray Tucker, Electrical Ground Support Engineer; Lowell Grissom, Sales and Marketing Director and brother of Astronaut Gus Grissom; and Dean Purdy, Electrical Engineer.

 Jerry Roberts